Lumi-supercomputer/lumi-userguide/docs/software/index.md

     is also extremely easy to install additional software in your personal or project space and have it integrate fully with the software stacks.

-    An overview of (almost) all software that we provide in the central software stack or for which we provide ready-to-use EasyBuild build recipes for a user installation can be found in the [LUMI Software Library][software-library].
+    An overview of (almost) all software that we provide pre-installed in the central software stack or for which we provide ready-to-use EasyBuild build recipes for a user installation can be found in the [LUMI Software Library][software-library].

 - [Spack][spack]